RJ8302/Major_demo/README.md

 # Major_demo
-This is a demo for major.
+This is a demo for major!